ScriptsfromZee/Swaglabs/README.md

 ## Setup
 Open a command line terminal (Git bash preferably) and navigate to a directory where you would like to save the work folder using cd.

-Clone the repository with git clone https://github.com/ScriptsfromZee/Swaglabs-Demo-
+Clone the repository with git clone https://github.com/ScriptsfromZee/Swaglabs

 Once you are done cloning, you should navigate to the folder you cloned.

-You should type: "cd Swaglabs-Demo-"
+You should type: "cd Swaglabs"

 This command will move you into that directory.